vasilionjea/lofi-dx/README.md

 Live demo: https://vasilionjea.github.io/search-query

-The purpose of this is to allow making queries like `+jaguar speed "south america" -car` in a client side application (_e.g. offline PWA_):
+The purpose of this is to allow making queries like `+jaguar speed "south america" -car` in a client side application (_think offline PWA_):

 * A `+` indicates a required term and it will result only in documents which have that term but may also contain other terms indicated in your query.
 * A `-` indicates term exclusion and it will result in documents that don't have that term.